moeezurrehmankarachi/Kry/README.md

 <br>
 Technologies:<br>
-All projects are Spring projects running with reactor project, Spring Webflux.
+All projects are Java 11, Spring projects running with reactor project, Spring Webflux.
 The WebApp has an extra layer of presentation using Vaadin 14 flow.<br/>
 </br>

 <br/>